 Visiting Fellows to the School of Law:

-Dr Tekla Papp from University of Szeged, Faculty of Law.
-Dr Papp will be visiting from 11th May 2013 until 25th May 2013 and whilst here will be getting advice from Professor Hugh Beale on her research project which will analyse the similarities and differences between Hungarian and English contract law (especially the types of contracts, the legal grounds of making contracts' types, the usage of the legal phrase of "atypical contract", which contract can be classified as "atypical" in England, and the timesharing contract: the characteristics of the special use).
+Dr Tekla Papp from University of Szeged, Faculty of Law, visited the department from 11th May 2013 until 25th May 2013.
+Whilst here she was advised by Professor Hugh Beale on her research project analysing the similarities and differences between Hungarian and English contract law (especially the types of contracts, the legal grounds of making contracts' types, the usage of the legal phrase of "atypical contract", which contract can be classified as "atypical" in England, and the timesharing contract: the characteristics of the special use).

 Stephan Ebnar visited the department from Monday 14th May for 3 weeks, through our visiting PhD students programme.
 Whilst in the department Stephan carried out research for his doctorate thesis on ‘The protection of trade secrets within the international taxation procedure: About the question of modifying German standards of the rule of law in the context of transnational tax information exchange’.